hds-sandbox/course-template/README.md

 ### gh-pages branch

-The tool that we use to create the website is called [`mkdocs`](https://www.mkdocs.org/) with the theme [`material`](https://squidfunk.github.io/).
+The tool we use to create the website is Quarto with the theme [`material`](https://squidfunk.github.io/).
+Instead of relying on Quarto, we use GitHub Actions to automatically build and deploy the website.

-Mkdocs has a specific command `mkdocs gh-deploy` that takes the content of a branch and creates and deploys the website in a new branch called "gh-deploy".
-In our case, it would use the branch "webpage" to create our website.
-The branch "webpage" contains a GitHub workflow that will automatically deploy the website using `mkdocs gh-deploy` whenever you push a commit to the webpage branch.
+The source content is stored in the "webpage" branch.
+Whenever a commit is pushed to this branch, a GitHub workflow is triggered to build the Quarto website and deploy it to a new branch called "gh-pages."
+This branch serves as the live version of the website.
+Using this automated workflow ensures that updates to the website are consistent and immediate after changes are made in the "webpage" branch.'